 Painting by Abraham Hondius, “The Frozen Thames, looking Eastwards towards Old London Bridge,” 1677.
 Image credit: Museum of London.

-The current Solar Cycle 24 has been one of the quietest, weakest cycles in a century.
-The prior cycle 23 also had an extended period of very few sunspots.
+Solar Cycle 24 has been one of the quietest, weakest cycles in a century and is wrapping to an end.
+(The prior cycle 23 also had an extended period of very few sunspots.)

 Cycle 24 began in early 2008, specifically January 4th.

 In 2011, sunspots started to build again.
 A monthly spike occurred in November 2011.

 In early 2012, the smoothed sunspot number reached a first peak of 98.3 (March, 2012).

 But early 2014 brought a second peak.
 The smoothed sunspot number reached a second peak of 116.4 (April, 2014).
 This became the official maximum.
 It’s not unusual to have a double peak, but it’s rare that the second peak is larger than the first.
 Cycle 24’s peak still ranks as the weakest since Cycle 14, which peaked in 1906.

 From 2015 to 2017, sunspots kept dropping steadily from 0% spotless days in 2015 to 28% spotless days in 2017.

 In 2018, 61% of the days were spotless!
 We went weeks at a time without a single spot on the Sun’s face.